 Unfortunately, the beloved festive plant is poisonous to both humans and animals, which perhaps is unsurprising given the vibrant red of the berries.
 If ingested, the berries can cause dehydration, diarrhea, drowsiness, and vomiting — and it takes as few as two to cause these symptoms.

 If you have children or pets that like to eat plants, it’s best to keep holly up out of reach.
-And even then, the berries on fresh holly dry out quickly indoors and fall to the ground, where they can be easily picked up and eaten.
-If there’s any concern, it’s best to opt for the fake version instead, which is just as beautiful (and can be used year after year!).
+And even then, the berries on fresh holly dry out quickly indoors and fall to the ground, where they can easily be picked up and eaten.
+If there’s any concern, it’s best to opt for the fake version instead, which is just as beautiful (and can be used year after year).